AnyLog-co/documentation/policies.md

     Note that if an IP is provided, the node binds to the IP, otherwise it will receive all Publish requests on the specified port.

 ### Example:
-The example below defines an Operator policy including the networking services (info within greater than and less than signs is a code block that can be coppied to the AnyLog CLI).
+The example below defines an Operator policy including the networking services (info contained within greater than and less than signs is a code block that can be coppied to the AnyLog CLI).
 The insert command adds the policy to the shared metadata layer.
 When the policy is added, it is updated with a unique ID.